 What Tuna to Use

-One word about the tuna: use a good quality tuna that you can flake nicely.
+Just one word about the tuna that you need here: use a good quality tuna that you can flake nicely.
 Not one that falls apart into wet crumbs as soon as you take it out of its tin.

 I really hope you love this one.